 that contained a

-MySQL Connector/ODBC would fail to connect to the server if the password contained certain characters, including the semicolon and other punctuation marks.
+MySQL Connector/ODBC failed to connect to the server if the password contained certain characters, including the semicolon and other punctuation marks.
 (Bug #16178)

 Using an ODBC prepared statement with bound columns would produce an empty result set when called immediately after inserting a row into a table.
 (Bug #29239)